Snakybo/Clicked/README.md

 Please include the output from `/cc dump` if you have any issues, if there are any specific binding that are causing issues please include information about which ones are problematic.

-See the [discussions](https://github.com/Snakybo/Clicked/discussions) page for suggestions or questions.

 ## Changelog

 See the [changelog](CHANGELOG.md) on GitHub.
 The changelog contains release notes for all released versions, and also upcoming versions.